 How many subjects do I study?

-  Most students study three subjects in Year 12.
-These can be either A levels,

-  vocational courses such as BTEC or a combination of these.
-All qualifications

-  are Level 3.
-In addition, there is the opportunity to study AS Extended Project

-  Qualification or Core Maths in Year 12.
+Most students study three subjects.
+These can be either A levels, vocational courses such as BTEC or a combination of these.
+All qualifications are Level 3.
+In addition, there is the opportunity to study AS Extended Project Qualification or Core Maths in Year 12.

 Is there a dress code?

 There is no uniform but we do have a dress code.
 We ask that students to dress for a professional environment.
 Students do not wear jogging bottoms, shorts, football shirts or facial piercings.
 All students are issued with an identification lanyard and this must be worn at all times on the college site.
 If a student forgets their lanyard they must see their Head of Year before 9.00am.